adithya1012/Ozwel-AI-Embed/Embd_Chatbot_adithya/chatbot/README.md

 # Medical AI Chatbot

 This folder contains a standalone AI-powered chatbot interface designed for medical data management.
-The chatbot can interact with patient data, update vital signs, and provide medical assistance through a clean, modern interface.
+Built with TypeScript, Express.js, and OpenAI integration for enhanced medical assistance.

 ## Features